lionelmace/ibmcloud-labs/labs/Lab 4 - Create natural Dialog with Watson Conversation/README.md

 # Step 4 - Work with entities

-Each entity definition includes a set of specific entity values that can be used to trigger different responses.
+Entities are the specific pieces of information we want to extract from the user response.
+You’ll want to group entities that might trigger a similar response in your dialog.
 Each value can have multiple synonyms, which define different ways that the same value might be specified in user input.
 When the user's input is received, both intents and entities are identified, and you can use them in the corresponding dialog flow to choose the right response.

 Create entities to represent what the user wants to turn on: